NathanKewley/S25-strategy/README.md

 * Military Strength is measured by total HP of all soldiers.
 * A poorly used coin will increase military strength by 1.
 * An optimally used coin will increase military strength by 4.
-* To ensure you can get +4 on all coins used you should:
+* To ensure you can get +4 on coins used you should:
     * Have a Fortress (or watchtower) near mint(s).
     * Set the Military Slider for Weak/Strong defense to 0%.
     * Max out the soldiers in the fortress by setting military slider Interior to max (or appropriate one for fortress position).